 The 2,400-acre Bassett Farms Conservancy is the property of Preservation Texas, a gift of the late Willie Ford (Bassett) Sparkman.
 Preservation Texas is developing the historic farm and ranch, established in 1871 at the headwaters of the Little Brazos River east of Marlin, Texas as what will be the largest preservation and conservation skills training center in the country.
 The 2-story brick Bassett House (1875), thought to be the oldest brick house in Limestone County, was built by Henry Bassett and has been the center of farm and ranch life at Bassett Farms for nearly 150 years.
 The Bassett House has been designated a Recorded Texas Historic Landmark.
 For a video about Bassett Farms Conservancy, click this link.

-Bassett Farms Conservancy’s physical address on Google Maps is 1343 LCR 666, Kosse, Texas 76653.
-However, LCR 666 has recently been renumbered as LCR 667.
+Bassett Farms Conservancy’s physical address is 1343 LCR 667, Kosse, Texas 76653 (on Google Maps it is 1343 LCR 666, but we have been working to get it corrected as LCR 666 was recently renumbered as LCR 667).
 Look for the blue “Preservation Texas Event” directional signs on Highway 7 near the farm.
 The farm is a 2-hour drive from Austin, Dallas and Fort Worth; about 2.5 hours from Houston; and just over 3 hours from San Antonio.

 This is a casual event, and the weather may be warm, so dress accordingly.
-There is no air conditioning in the Bassett House or in the Pole Barn.
+There is no air conditioning in the Bassett House or in the Barn.
 Please wear comfortable walking shoes and plenty of sunscreen.
 The house is unrestored and the grounds are in a natural state with minimal improvements.
-Weather permitting and depending on the condition of Sulphur Creek, there will be an opportunity to hike to the largest of our nineteen ponds.

 Bring your camera!
 On Instagram we are @preservationtexas and @bfc1871 — use the #BassettFarms hashtag for your images.
 And while Bassett Farms is photogenic, any commercial uses of photographs taken at Bassett Farms Conservancy are prohibited without the prior express written consent of Preservation Texas.
 Aerial drones are prohibited.